CoderKungfu/php-queue/README.md

 The pains of implementing a queueing system (eg. Beanstalk, Amazon SQS, RabbitMQ) for your applciation:

-* Which one is most effecient?
+* Which one is most efficient?
+Performant?
-* Learning curve to learn and effectively implement the queue backend.
+* Learning curve to effectively implement the queue backend & the libraries.
 * Time taken to develop the application codes.
 * Vendor locked in, making it impossible to switch.
-* Not flexible when use case for the queue changes.
+* Requires massive code change (ie. not flexible) when use case for the queue changes.

 PHP-Queue hopes to serve as an abstract layer between your application code and the implementation of the queue.